AAMani5/fizzbuzz/README.md

-Pair Programming
+# Pair Programming

-Hey it's Sami
+On 23rd Jan 2017, Sami & Ashwini pair programmed to delivery this miracle!
+Earthlings, Enjoy!